falsy/clean-architecture-with-typescript/README.md

 # Adapters

-Like the Domain, the Adapter is also structured as a single package within the monorepo and built using Rollup.
-In the Adapter, common Presenters, Repositories, and Infrastructures are set up so that they can be extended and used in service packages later.
+Similar to the domain layer, the adapters are also organized as a single package within the monorepo.
+The adapter layer typically includes Presenters, Repositories, and Infrastructure components.
+These are used in service packages through dependency injection (DI) and can be extended by inheriting and customizing them as needed.

 ## Infrastructures